O-VanTho-programmer/GymStore/README.md

+## 🚀 About This Project

+This was one of my very first projects when I just started my coding journey.
+To be honest… it’s a bit of a Frankenstein monster — full of messy code, broken rules, and unfinished features.
+But hey, that’s the beauty of learning! 🎉

+At the time, I was just a junior dev trying to build something awesome (and maybe impress future me 🙃).
+Along the way, I picked up a lot:

+⚛️ React framework basics (and how not to structure a project)

+🛠️ Building backend APIs that sometimes actually work

+🎨 UI experiments that may or may not hurt your eyes

+🛒 An attempt at an e-commerce system (discounts? maybe… bugs? definitely ✅)

+It’s not finished, it’s not perfect, and it’s full of errors 🐛 but it’s mine.
+And I appreciate the process because this project helped me level up a lot 💪.
+So yeah, welcome to my beautiful mess

+---
 # Gym Store

 **Gym Store** is a comprehensive fitness marketplace built with **Next.js** that connects **personal trainers (PTs)** with clients while offering fitness products and services.